abarbanell/abarbanell.github.io/_posts/2016-07-01-spark-notebooks.md

 Anyway, if you like it, I would be happy about some stars on github as well.

-Feedback is always welcome, please let me know what you think (in the comments section below)
+Feedback is always welcome, please let me know what you think in the comments section below.